IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: Conclusion

 \section{Conclusion}

-In this paper, we introduce the prototype based incremental \emph{DBSCAN} clustering algorithm, called IPD, with the aim to select representatives for the arbitrary shaped clusters.
+{In this paper, we introduce the prototype based incremental \emph{DBSCAN} clustering algorithm, called \emph{IPD}, with the aim to select representatives for the arbitrary shaped clusters.
 Our method is capable to handle large scale dataset.

 The principle of this method is quite different from the existing DBSCAN based methods which tries to provide a scalable solution.
 We understand the strength of representatives of clusters in real time situation.
-For banking sectors such scheme could be very useful for designing any insurance policy or loan sanction policy.
-In such cases, executing a whole clustering algorithm is not feasible.
-It needs immediate action.\\

 In general, IPD uses the following strategy: i) it creates prototype, ii) assign a cluster structure, iii) ask for feedback and iv)modify the prototype and its cluster structure.
 The algorithm iterates over these steps until there is no feedback.\\